Sunbird-cQube/community/use/datasource_configuration.md

 ```
 - Navigate to the admin console/Logs and check the NiFi app log

-On successfull file processing, you should see the below message
+On successful file processing, you should see the below message
  ```
  **** Succesfully Executed! ****
  file: <filename> executed succesfully.